 Fairland is a tiny town located in the state of Indiana.
-With a population of 587 people and two constituent neighborhoods, Fairland is the 420th largest community in Indiana.
-Fairland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 579 people and two constituent neighborhoods, Fairland is the 420th largest community in Indiana.
+Fairland has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Fairland real estate is some of the most expensive in Indiana, although Fairland house values don't compare to the most expensive real estate in the U.S.

-The per capita income in Fairland in 2010 was $17,705, which is lower middle income relative to Indiana, and low income relative to the rest of the US.
-This equates to an annual income of $70,820 for a family of four.
+The per capita income in Fairland in 2018 was $24,398, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $97,592 for a family of four.
 However, Fairland contains both very wealthy and poor people as well.

 The people who call Fairland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairland residents report their race to be White.
-Important ancestries of people in Fairland include Irish, English, European, and Polish.
+Important ancestries of people in Fairland include German, Irish, English, Italian, and Polish.

 The most common language spoken in Fairland is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Spanish.